HypedDomi/AboutMe-Page/README.md

 # About Me Page
 Simple about me page build with React.
-Looks like the Discord User Modal
+Looks like the Discord User Modal and loads my Discord Status and Activities

 ![Preview](Preview.png)